prashant774/React-Native-Fintech-App-Demo/README.md

 3. Run the application on iOS: npx react-native run-ios

+## Login Credentials

+email: "user@example.com",
+password: "password123",

+email: "jane@example.com",
+password: "password456",

+email: "ab@1.com",
+password: "123456",

 ## Features

 User authentication
 Fetching and displaying stock data
 Searching stocks
 Managing orders
 Swipe-to-confirm functionality
 Loader for async operations
 Pagination

 ## Components

 Loader
 A component to display a loading spinner.

 ## SwipeButton

 A component for swipe-to-confirm functionality.

 ## APIs

 The project uses custom API functions to fetch and search stocks

 ## State Management

 The project uses Redux for state management.

 ## Notifications

 The project uses react-native-push-notification to handle local push notifications.

 ## Screens

 LoginScreen
 Dashboard
 OrdersScreen

 ## Contributing

 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes.
 4. Submit a pull request.

 ## License

 This project is licensed under the MIT License.